Can I park for free at my dorm?

 Will there be one/several information meeting(s) for exams?

-- Yes.
-Two is held in early September and early February each semester.
+- Yes, each semester.
 These are mandatory meetings for exchange students.
 Students staying one year only need to participate in a meeting during their first semester.

-I need to visit the Doctor’s Office.
+I need to visit the Doctor’s Office (General Practicioner).
 Where do I go?

-I need to go to the Emergency ward, how do I go there?
+I need to go to the Emergency Clinic, how do I go there?

 - The Emergency Ward is located close to the city centre.
 The address is: Anders Sandvigs gate 17, 2609 Lillehammer.